-An apprenticeship is a combination of employment, on-the-job training and formal education and is a valuable route into a career in science.
+Apprenticeships are a combination of employment, on-the-job training and formal education and are a valuable route into a career in science.

 If you are interested in becoming an apprentice you can find more information about apprenticeships in England and Scotland on our Future Morph website.